We’re often asked about Planning Permission for sheds, but equally important is whether or not you need a Building Warrant.

 What’s the difference?

 Firstly, Building Control is a completely different entity from your local councils Planning and Development department.

-Planning permission is needed when separate criteria’s are not met, see: Do you need Planning Permission for a Shed?.
+Planning permission is needed when separate criteria are not met, see: Do you need Planning Permission for a Shed?.

-Planning is to do with aesthetics; will your development have an impact on the surrounding area?
-Neighbours, environment and in some cases the look of the street/area you live in.
+Planning is to do with aesthetics: will your development have an impact on the surrounding area?
+Will it impact your neighbours, the environment and in some cases the look of the street/area you live in?

 Building Standards/Regulations is primarily to do with the structure of the build.
-Depending on size; is the buildings structure safe and suitable for the loads and variant elements it may endure.
+Depending on its size, is the building’s structure safe and suitable for the loads and variant elements it may endure?